-- Capability to design Satcom and/or Air-to-Ground antennas for commercial aircraft.
-However, experience of the aviation domain is not mandatory as guidance for the system analysis will be provided. - For demonstration purposes and system analysis, the experience of a satellite service and/or ground infrastructure provider could be beneficial.
+It shall be noted that the capability to design Satcom and/or Air-to-Ground antennas for commercial aircraft is a benefit.
+Nevertheless the experience of the aviation domain is not mandatory as the WP1.4.4 partners will provide guidance for the system analysis.

+For demonstration purposes and system analysis, the experience of a satellite service and/or ground infrastructure provider could be beneficial but it is not essential.